Blog | Personal Finance

 The rich, on the other hand, teach their kids different money lessons.
 These lessons are centered on how money works and how to make money work for you.
 That is, how to make money without a job.
 Because of this, the rich kids keep getting richer.

 Many think this isn’t fair.
 In fact, it is often the cry of the poor and the middle class that rich kids are only rich because their parents were rich.
 That’s actually true a lot of the time.
 But it has less to do with the money their parents had (though that helps too) and more to do with the lessons that these kids learn about money, both directly and through observation.
-The rich do have an advantage—the good news is you can use the same advantage to teach your kids about money…just like my rich dad taught me.
+The rich do have an advantage—the good news is you can use the same advantage to teach your kids about money…just like rich dad taught Robert.

 Teen money lesson #1: How to read a financial statement